Creating a trail to upload audit logs

 resource_id

-: ID of the parent resource the new trail belongs to and for whose resources audit logs will be collected.
-Based on the audit log collection scope, specify the organization ID or the ID of the cloud associated with the trail in this parameter. -
+: ID of the resource for whose resources audit logs will be collected.
+Based on the audit log collection scope, specify the organization ID or the cloud ID in this parameter. -

 resource_type